pscally1005/pscally1005.github.io/_posts/misc/cooking/2024-09-12-substitutions.md

 <div id="milk" class="table-of-contents-2"></div>
 <i><font size="+2">Milk</font></i><br>
 &emsp;A lot of my old baking recipes for example use unsweetened vanilla almond milk, but lately I've been opting for skim milk instead.
 I used to buy almond milk because it lasts longer, but I've been getting through milk quicker, and wanted the added nutrition of cow's milk.
-Cow's milk is cheaper while containing more <a href="/misc/protein">protein</a> and calcium.
+Cow's milk is cheaper while containing more <a href="/misc/protein">protein</a> and <a href="/misc/calcium">calcium</a>.
 But really any of the following can be used at a 1:1 ratio, just note the <a href="/misc/calories">calorie</a>, <a href="/misc/fats">fat</a>, or taste differences.
 The same concept applies to <a rel="" target="" href="#yogurt">yogurt</a> as well:
 - Whole milk
 - 2% milk
 - 1% milk